(by Marianne Leone)

 ---

-Marianne Leone co-starred in The Sopranos as Christopher Moltisanti’s mother Joanne.
+Marianne Leone co-starred in The Sopranos as Christopher Moltisanti’s mother, Joanne.
 She and her husband, actor Chris Cooper, established the Jesse Cooper Foundation to support disabled children in memory of their son (P.O.
 Box 390, Kingston, MA 02364).
-Her story is excerpted from her memoir Ma Speaks Up: And A First Generation Daughter Talks Back, published by Beacon Press.
+She is the author of the memoir Ma Speaks Up: And A First Generation Daughter Talks Back, published by Beacon Press.

 Pasta